SwedbankPay/developer.swedbankpay.com/checkout/v3/standard/setup.md

 validate transactions.
 The Payee ID will serve as the door and, your token is the key.

-*   Navigate to “access tokens” at the top of the page.
+*   Navigate to “Access Tokens” at the top of the page.

-*   Choose "add" and name the token.
+*   Choose "Add" and name the token.
 We suggest you name it according to what environment it is created in.

 *   Your token will only be fully visible upon creation.
-For security purposes, we will mask it as shown in the example above.
+For security purposes, we will mask it like this `12a3**********bc4de56f`.
 If you need to keep track of it, please save it externally in a safe place as it will remain encrypted.

 If you were to add more payment methods later, a new token needs to be created.